Time running out to get off Amazon's addictive cloud French minister warns

-PARIS, Oct 15 (Reuters) - Amazon’s cloud computing is like a “soft drug”, a French minister said on Tuesday, warning that time was running out for Europe to wean itself off the U.S. company’s services.
+PARIS (Reuters) - Amazon’s (AMZN.O) cloud computing is like a “soft drug”, a French minister said on Tuesday, warning that time was running out for Europe to wean itself off the U.S. company’s services.

 Amazon Web Services (AWS) has become the leading provider of data storage in just a few years, raising concerns in Europe that the group could let U.S. intelligence agencies access corporate data under the U.S CLOUD Act of 2018.